kubernetes-sigs/secrets-store-csi-driver/.local/README.md

 # Overview
 It's much easier to debug code with breakpoints while developing new features or making changes to existing codebase.
-With this in mind, following steps provides a way to setup csi secret store driver for local debugging.
+With this in mind, following steps provides a way to setup secrets store csi driver for local debugging.

 > NOTE: Steps in this guide are not tested by CI/CD.
 This is just one of the way to locally debug the code and a good starting point.